JustAPenguin9/AoCF-Boxes-2/README.md

 - Comments can be done with `//` and `/*` `*/`

-(This isn't the real numbers for Reimu j5a)
+(These aren't the real numbers for Reimu j5a btw)
 ```rs
 // this is only needed if you don't want to wrap every optional field in "Some(#)"
 #![enable(implicit_some)]